michaelchu/optopsy/README.md

 There are two main parts of the library:

 * Statistics Module - Focused on generating statistics on various options strategies (Independent of chronological events)
-* Backtester Module (Comming Soon) - Replay the generated statistics with chronological order to create an **approximated** backtest.
+* Backtester Module (Coming Soon) - Replay the generated statistics with chronological order to create an **approximated** backtest.

 The algorithm for the statistics module is as follows: